Inter-seeding to Improve Forage Quality and Quantity in the Peace [fi24]

-This project will evaluate the effectiveness of several innovative practices/technologies for inter-seeding to improve perennial forage production under extreme spring moisture and summer drought conditions.
+This project will evaluate the effectiveness of innovative inter-seeding practices/technologies to improve perennial forage production under extreme spring moisture and summer drought conditions.

 - fall seeding

 - pre-treatments using intensive grazing or herbicides

 - the VREDO zero-till drill (in comparison to broadcast seeding)

 The project will examine how the practices and crop varieties impact yields, forage quality, bare ground inventory and undesirable species populations over multiple years.
 A cost-benefit analysis of the different practices will also be completed.